 - Not available Monday

-- Cost: €200 for guide + cost of tickets
+- Cost: €320 for guide + cost of tickets

-- Tickets: Accademia tickets cost €16 per adults and €4 for children.
+- Tickets: Skip the line Accademia tickets cost €20 per adults and €4 for children.

 Skip the line at the Accademia to see one of the most famous statues in the world: Michelangelo’s David.
 The political history of Florence and the individual personality of Michelangelo himself are both on display in this statue that has embodied the soul of the city for centuries.

 Then we’ll make our way to the Piazza del Duomo.
 One of the things that made Florence the center of artistic invention in the Renaissance was her artists and, of course, their rivalries.
-In the Piazza del Duomo you’ll hear the story of how Michelangelo and Leonardo argued over the block of marble that would become the David and how Brunelleschi and Ghiberti’s numerous clashes led to the creation of two of the greatest works of Renaissance art: Ghiberti’s gates of Paradise on the baptistry and Brunelleschi’s Dome on the cathedral.
+In the Piazza del Duomo you’ll hear the story of how Michelangelo and Leonardo argued over the block of marble that would become the David and how Brunelleschi and Ghiberti’s numerous clashes led to the creation of two of the greatest works of Renaissance art: Ghiberti’s Gates of Paradise on the baptistry and Brunelleschi’s Dome on the cathedral.

-After a possible (definite!) gelato or coffee break, we’ll visit the medieval district with the square of Dante and ancient tower houses as well as the medieval church of Orsanmichele with her famed statue of Saint George by Dontallo.
+After a possible gelato or coffee break, we’ll visit the medieval district with the square of Dante and ancient tower houses as well as the medieval church of Orsanmichele with her famed statue of Saint George by Donatello.
 Next we’ll visit the Signoria Square, considered Florence’s open air sculpture garden where you’ll see the original location of Michelangelo’s David and conclude the story of the rise and fall of the Medici family.
 You’ll finish the tour by strolling to the center of the Ponte Vecchio bridge for a view over the Arno river.

-Art & Food of Florence
+Art & Culinary Tour of Florence

 - Duration: 4 Hours